 China’s Xiao Guodong top scored with 95 in a 6-1 win over Tom Ford.

 Reanne Evans joined Neal Foulds and Colin Murray in the Eurosport Studio.
-Nice addiition to the ES team that.
+Nice addition to the ES team that.

 Here are videos of interest